ableplayer/ableplayer-wordpress/src/readme.txt

 = 1.2.0 =

 * Update Able Player to 4.5.0, while retaining 4.4.1 scripts.
-* Add support to pass YouTube URLs into shortcode as well as YouTube IDs.
 * Make scripts sensitive to SCRIPT_DEBUG or `wp_get_environment_type()` for easier debugging.
 * Add unminified versions of CSS.
 * Add filters to customize JS and CSS urls.